SyncfusionExamples/ej2-aspcore-file-provider/README.md

 ## Key Features

 A file system provider is an API for access to the physical file system in the FileManager control.
-It also provides the methods for performing various file actions like creating a new folder, renaming files and deleting files.
+It also provides the methods for performing various file actions like creating a new folder, renaming and deleting the files.

 ASP.NET Core file system provider serves the physical file system for the file manager component.